Merzasphor/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `path` (string): Path to the music file, relative to Data Files/music/.
 	* `situation` (number): *Default*: `tes3.musicSituation.uninterruptible`.
 Determines what kind of gameplay situation the music should stay active for.
 Explore music plays during non-combat, and ends when combat starts.
 Combat music starts during combat, and ends when combat ends.
 Uninterruptible music always plays, ending only when the track does.
+This value maps to [`tes3.musicSituation`](https://mwse.github.io/MWSE/references/music-situations/) constants.
 	* `crossfade` (number): *Default*: `1.0`.
 The duration in seconds of the crossfade from the old to the new track.
 The default is 1.0.

 **Returns**: